Loyola Jesuit College: Legacy

 According to The Punch, Loyola Jesuit College produced the best overall results in the West African Examination Council (WAEC) from 2002 to 2005 and also in 2008.
 It produced the overall best candidate in West Africa in 2005 and 2007 and the best candidate in 2009.
 It produced the best female candidate and the best overall results in the 2015 WAEC examination.
 And again produced the best WAEC result in 2019 for a female candidate.
 In a 2019 report by Vanguard, Loyola Jesuit College and Grundtvig International Secondary School, Oba, among others, received the year's Outstanding Award at the Africa Top Schools Award ceremony.
 The principal, Stanis Okoye, also won the Outstanding Principal.
 On 25 February 2025, Loyola Jesuit College's student, Sekibo Tamundodumotein, won the 774-Young Nigerian Scientist Presidential Award (774 YONSPA).
 This award had previously been won by Loyola Jesuit in 2023.
 Loyola Jesuit College produced the overall best candidate in JAMB in 2003, 2004, 2009, 2012, 2015 and 2022.
-It also produced the first perfect score in Nigeria in the American College Test (ACT) in 2020, Mezisashe O. Of the three Nigerian Candidates with the highest score of 1590 in the Scholastic Aptitude Test (SAT) in the history of the test in Nigeria, two graduated from LJC, Gregory Ugwi (2003) and Sekibo T. (2025) who also had a perfect score of 36 in the American College Test (2025).
+It also produced the first perfect score in West Africa in the American College Test (ACT) in 2020, Mezisashe O. Of the three Nigerian Candidates with the highest score of 1590 in the Scholastic Aptitude Test (SAT) in the history of the test in Nigeria, two graduated from LJC, Gregory Ugwi (2003) and Sekibo T. (2025) who also had a perfect score of 36 in the American College Test (2025).
 The school has maintained the top rank in the country in the WAEC examinations for over 10 years.